dynamocic/dynamocic.github.io/lendinglibrary.md

 - Borrow from our full range of **Camping & Bikepacking Gear** - including saddles!
 - Borrow up to 5 items at a time, for **up to 10 days**.
 - Enjoy **10% off all stock** in our shop.
-- One-off borrowing options available from **£5-£10** per item.

 **Lifetime - £300**

 - **All the perks** of annual membership.
 - **One-time payment** for lifetime access to our full range of **Camping & Bikepacking Gear**
 - Be part of a lasting contribution to support and grow our community!

+One-off borrowing options available from **£5-£10** per item.

 To sign up, come into Dynamo with two forms of ID (including proof of address) during the workshop's opening hours.